What is Vocational English as a Second Language?

-Vocational English as a Second Language (VESL) program is to help immigrants learn English skills which can be used in their employment or in a particular vacation or provide language education with instruction in job-specific skills.
+The Vocational English as a Second Language (VESL) program is designed to help immigrants learn English through specific vocational skills related to job employment.

 One of the goals of VESL programs is to assist refugees and immigrants in finding employment in the United States by increasing their usage of English and their technical skills.
 When students acquire fluency in English, they may be offered better job opportunities in the U.S. VESL programs allow immigrants and refugees to become better communicators within their workplace and identify transferable job skills.